What you need to know right now about the 2018 midterm elections

 Races to watch: Missouri US Senate

-November outlook: Democratic Sen. Claire McCaskill will most likely face the toughest race she's experienced as she seeks a third term.
+November outlook: Democratic Sen. Claire McCaskill will most likely face the toughest race

+she's experienced as she seeks a third term.
 Coming off the heels of Trump's 19-point win, Republicans are intent on flipping this seat in the Show Me state to their side.
 Democratic strength nationwide helped McCaskill in 2006 and 2012, which makes her party's momentum heading into November a critical factor in this race.

 • Washington state

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.